explorigin/Rocket/doc/usage.rst

 * timeout_ - An integer number of seconds to listen to a connection for a new request before closing it.
 Defaults to **600**.

+.. _handle_signals:

+* handle_signals_ - A boolean indicating whether or not Rocket should respond to UNIX-style process signals (if the platform supports signals).
+Defaults to **True**.

 .. _CherryPyWSGIServer: